openai/distribution_augmentation/README.md

 # Setup
 This code is tested on Python 3.7.3, Ubuntu 16.04, Anaconda 4.7.11, Tensorflow version 1.13.1, and CUDA 10.
 It requires V100 GPUs.
-If downloading stuff from gcp, `gsutil` is also required.

 It requires installing `blocksparse` from source: